Differential item functioning via robust scaling: Estimation

 \section{Estimation}

 This section addresses computational aspects of R-DIF.
-These procedures are implemented in the \texttt{robustDIF} package (\href{https://github.com/peterhalpin/robustDIF}{github.com/peterhalpin/robustDIF}), written in the R language \citep{R}.
+These procedures are implemented in the \texttt{robustDIF} package (\href{https://github.com/peterhalpin/robustDIF}{https://github.com/peterhalpin/robustDIF}), written in the R language \citep{R}.
 The package defaults discussed in this section were established through unreported simulation studies, although the defaults can be overridden by the user.

 Estimation of $\tilde \theta_{RD}$ can proceed using known results.
-In particular, Newton-Raphson (NR) and iteratively re-weighted least squares (IRLS) can be easily implemented for M-estimators of location \cite[][\S 6.7]{Huber2009}.
+In particular, Newton-Raphson IRLS can be easily implemented for M-estimators of location \cite[][\S 6.7]{Huber2009}.
 Location problems typically proceed by treating $\tau_i = \tau$ as fixed to some initial value (e.g., the median absolute deviation) that is not updated during estimation.
 For R-DIF, we can instead compute $\tau_i^{(0)} = \tau_i(\theta^{(0)})$ for some initial estimate $\theta^{(0)}$.
 Alternatively, after each iteration $r = 0, 1, \dots$, the updated values $\tau_i^{(r)}$ can be used while solving for $\theta^{(r+1)}$.
-Using either $\tau_i^{(0)}$ or $\tau_i^{(r)}$ results in the same asymptotic (in $m$) distribution of $\theta^{(r+1)}$ \cite[see][\S 5.6]{Vaart1998}.
 In \texttt{robustDIF}, the default estimator is IRLS with $\tau_i^{(r)}$ updated during estimation.
-NR is also available although it performs poorly when the sample distribution of $Y_i - \tilde \theta_{RD}$ is symmetrical about zero.